 This easy-peasy-no-sweat creation is a great example how the best inventions are often born by accident.
-Read below the story behind this wonderful low-carb & paleo tortilla recipe and naturally how to prepare it effortlessly even when you are having the busiest time in your life!
+Read below the story behind this wonderful keto tortilla recipe (low-carb & paleo, too) and naturally how to prepare it effortlessly even when you are having the busiest time in your life!

 Tips for preparing the 2-Minute 3-Ingredient Low-Carb Paleo Tortilla